guitarvydas/old-fmt-js/README.md

 The output is Javascript, meant to be bolted into an Ohm-JS project.

 The output Javascript is not neatly formatted.
-I emphasize machine-readabilit-writability over human-readability.
+I emphasize machine-readability-writability over human-readability.

 Human readability can be achieved by grinding the output through a pretty-printer (I currently use emacs' "indent-region" command).